 The article was written for the users of Instagram, not for marketers.
 But it’s important for us as well, by understanding how Instagram works we can squeeze more organic traffic out of it.

-I interpret Mosseri’s message in a next way: if you want to get traffic, people must engage with your content.
-It’s true not only to your followers but also to people who use the “explore” feed.
+I interpret Mosseri’s message in the next way: if you want to get traffic, people must engage with your content.
+It’s true not only for your followers but also for people who use the “explore” feed.